mid9tech/book-shop/README.md

 ## Frontend

-HShopp's frontend is designed to deliver a seamless and engaging user experience, leveraging modern technologies and best practices:
+BookShop's frontend is designed to deliver a seamless and engaging user experience, leveraging modern technologies and best practices:

 - **Framework:** Next.js - A React framework for building server-rendered and statically-generated web applications.
 - **Authentication:** NextAuth.js - A complete authentication solution for Next.js applications, providing easy integration with various authentication providers.